mildndmystic/simple-rat-script/README.md

 - Task Manager
 - Registry Editor
 - Notification Suppress (part of Windows Defender)
-- Windows Defender Real-Time Protection
+- Windows Defender Real-Time Protection (attempting to disable via "sc")
 - Smart Screen (part of Windows Defender, will be deleted instead of disabled)

 ## How to use this script?